 Notes shorter than eighth notes are shown by adding extra flags or beams to the note's stem.
 The example shown is of an incomplete bar containing sixteenth notes and thirty-second notes.
 The counting requires adding extra syllables drafted in for counting sixteenth notes as 1 e & a 2 e & a, etc. For even shorter notes such as thirty-second notes or sixty-fourth notes, adding more syllables isn't practical.
 Instead we mentally group them into the main beats or fractions of a beat (whichever we feel most comfortable with).

 Here are some well known musical phrases in tab with duration info shown in the different ways explained above.
 If you read and play the notes with the correct timing, you, should be able to recognise the tunes.

 The first example has an accompanying notation staff.
 The symbols at the start indicate musical rests (periods of silence) that aren't included in the tab.

-Notice that the first note in this piece has an upward pointing stem.
-That's simply a convention to keep the stems within the staff.
-Any note below the middle line of the staff will usually have upward pointing stems.
-Stem direction makes no difference to the timing and can be ignored.
+Notice that the first note in this piece has an upward pointing stem in the notation staff.
+That's simply a convention in single melodic parts to keep the stems within the staff.
+Any note below the middle line of the staff will usually have upward pointing stems; higher notes will normally have downward pointing stems.
 An exception to this convention is when the staff shows more than one part.
 The guitar is a harmonic instrument and guitarists can play more than one part at the same time, such as a melody and bassline.
 To show the different parts, the melody will have upward pointing stems and the lower part will have downward pointing stems.
 This keeps the stems of the two parts separate and allows you to see both parts clearly.
 Tab doesn't make any distinction between parts.